nyarotoyi/simple-linear-regression-car-price-prediction-model/README.md

 ## Overview

 This project aims to utilize Linear regression model to predict the prices of cars based on various features such as make, model, year, mileage, and more.
-By building a machine learning model, we can provide estimates of car prices to assist buyers, sellers, and dealerships in making informed decisions.
+This machine learning model can provide estimates of car prices to assist buyers, sellers, and dealerships in making informed decisions.

 The data was sourced from Kaggle https://www.kaggle.com/datasets/CooperUnion/cardataset